rramo012/boldgrid-editor/readme.txt

 == Changelog ==

+= 1.5.2 In Progress =
+* New Feature:                  Control for hiding and showing page titles.

 = 1.5.1 =
 * New Feature:                  Allow customization of HR element.
 * New Feature:                  Adding information about the icons in the DropTab.